Brake fluid is the lifeblood of a braking system. Nothing moves without it.

-How does brake fluid help your vehicle?
-Brake fluid is used as a hydraulic element necessary to drive calipers pistons on- demand.
-These pistons, in turn, drive brake pads against a brake rotor.
-This second event creates friction that stops a brake rotor from turning.
+Brake fluid is a necessary hydraulic element that drives caliper pistons on- demand.
+These pistons drive brake pads against a brake rotor and create the friction that stops a brake rotor from turning.

-What types of vehicles use brake fluid? – All hydraulic brake systems, in all vehicles, utilize one of three primary Department of Transportation (DOT) viscosities identified as DOT 3, 4, and 5.
-There is a sub-set identified as DOT 5.1 but are largely specific to more exotic blends and not typically relevant to performance or race purposes.
+Every vehicle relies on a specific type of hydraulic brake system.
+Each system uses one of three primary Department of Transportation (DOT) viscosities – DOT 3, 4, or 5.
+There is a sub-set of DOT 5.1, but those are largely exotic blends and are not relevant to performance or race purposes.

-Can you mix different types of brake fluid? – As the old saying goes; ‘just because you can do a thing, it doesn’t necessarily mean you should’.
-Along with types of suggested viscosities, DOT fluids also harbor different levels of corrosion that can cause damage to brake lines and fittings if mixed.
+Just because you can do a thing, doesn’t mean you should.
+Along with viscosities, DOT fluids also harbor different levels of corrosion that can cause damage to brake lines and fittings if mixed.
 So…don’t do it!

-Do I need a brake fluid flush? – Depending on the particular car, end-to-end brake ‘flushes’ are not necessary as long as the brake system is topped up with fluid regularly, and maintained properly.
-However, if components are replaced, or retrofitted it is suggested that a ‘flush’ is called for since there may be some clag left over in the sealed system, which should be better cleared completely.
+End-to-end brake flushes are not necessary as long as the brake system is maintained properly and topped up with fluid regularly.
+However, if components are replaced or retrofitted, a flush is called for since there may be some clag left in the sealed system.

-What types of brake fluid apply to performance cars? – US Department of Transportation (DOT) compliant brake fluids are sold on, the basis of two measured operating values.
-The first relates to the potential of moisture absorption, and the second involves how well a brake fluid resists overheating at particular temperature ranges.
-Altogether these metrics are referred to as ‘viscosity’.
+US Department of Transportation (DOT) compliant brake fluids are sold on the basis of two measured operating values.
+The first relates to the moisture absorption and the second involves how well brake fluid resists overheating at particular temperature ranges.
+Altogether these metrics are referred to as viscosity.

-As one may expect, then, DOT viscosity usually relates to various vehicular types and how they are going to be utilized, ranging from consumer-only braking systems, to modified street performance cars, and finally track-only racing packages.
-In all cases, however, excessive moisture, and/or the potential of uncontrolled heat can trigger caliper ‘boil-over’, which in turn, can create operating problems if the wrong DOT value is utilized.
+DOT viscosity requirements range for consumer-only braking systems to modified street performance cars to track-only racing packages.
+In all cases, excessive moisture and/or uncontrolled heat can trigger caliper boil-over, which can create operating problems if the wrong DOT value is employed.

 Dot 3 – Consumer grade.
-Suitable for daily-driver road cars, but less applicable to performance cars.
+Suitable for daily-driver road cars and less applicable to performance cars.

-Dot 4 – This DOT value is considered to be ‘race-designed’ to offer appropriate levels of viscosity and necessary for hard braking for extended periods.
+Dot 4 – This value is race-designed with viscosity necessary for hard braking for extended periods.

-Dot 5 – This fluid value is represented by a synthetic manufacturing process, and most seen in heavy-duty military equipment.
-However, some vintage performance cars call for its use as well, since its corrosive characteristics do not damage paintwork resulting from the potential of fluid splash-over or leakage.
+Dot 5 – For a synthetic manufacturing process.
+Most seen in heavy-duty military equipment and some vintage performance cars since its corrosive characteristics do not damage paintwork (that could result from the splash-over or leakage).